Geezering/ahmm/md_docs3/YBA.md

 - Tracey Emin’s My Bed and Gillian Wearing’s photographs of strangers holding personal signs are examples of art that mixes personal experience with broader cultural critique
 # Contextual information
 ## Main location(s):
-London, especially the East End
+- London, especially the East End
 - Many YBAs studied at Goldsmiths College and exhibited in warehouses and factories across the city
 ## Relevant previous art movements:
-Conceptual Art (focuses on ideas over traditional skills) Pop Art (uses imagery from popular culture)
+- Conceptual Art (focuses on ideas over traditional skills)
+- Pop Art (uses imagery from popular culture)
-Minimalism (art stripped down to basics)
+- Minimalism (art stripped down to basics)
 ## Relevant culture and politics:
-1990s Britain: A time of economic change, the rise of “Cool Britannia” (a celebration of modern British culture), and debates about identity and globalisation
+- 1990s Britain: A time of economic change, the rise of “Cool Britannia” (a celebration of modern British culture), and debates about identity and globalisation
 - The art reflected both excitement and anxiety about these changes
 # Relevant writers and Composers:
 ## Writers:
-Martin Amis
+- Martin Amis
-Irvine Welsh (novelists who captured the gritty, rebellious spirit of the era) Composers/Musicians:
+- Irvine Welsh (novelists who captured the gritty, rebellious spirit of the era)
+## Composers/Musicians:
-Britpop bands like Blur and Oasis, who were also part of the “Cool Britannia” movement
+- Britpop bands like Blur and Oasis, who were also part of the “Cool Britannia” movement
 - Art critics:
-Sarah Kent
+- Sarah Kent
-Matthew Collings
+- Matthew Collings
 # Contemporary inventions and technology:
-Widespread use of the internet began in the 1990s Mobile phones became common
+- Widespread use of the internet began in the 1990s
+- Mobile phones became common
-Mass media and advertising had a growing influence on culture
+- Mass media and advertising had a growing influence on culture
 ## Typical fashions of the day for men and women:
 - **Men:** Baggy jeans, graphic T-shirts, trainers, and sportswear
-- **Women:**  Slip dresses, platform shoes, crop tops, and “heroin chic” style (minimal make-up, skinny looks) **$1:** Vintage and second-hand clothing, reflecting a rebellious, anti-establishment attitude Artists and Period
+- **Women:**  Slip dresses, platform shoes, crop tops, and “heroin chic” style (minimal make-up, skinny looks) **Both:** Vintage and second-hand clothing, reflecting a rebellious, anti-establishment attitude
-**$1:**
+# Artists and Period
+## Period:
-1988–1999 (core years, though influence continues)
+- 1988–1999 (core years, though influence continues)
-Key Artists:
+## Key Artists:
 ### Damien Hirst
 - Hirst is a British artist renowned for his provocative and controversial works that explore themes of life, death, beauty, and mortality, often using preserved animals in formaldehyde and other unconventional materials[1][2][5][6][7]
 - He was a central figure in the Young British Artists (YBAs) movement of the 1990s, gaining notoriety for challenging traditional notions of art and curating the influential "Freeze" exhibition[1][6][7][8]